Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Background

+The calculation of item parameters (discrimination, difficulty, and guessing) in the \textit{3PL} is performed using estimation techniques, such as the \textit{Maximum Likelihood Estimation - MLE} \citep{myung2003tutorial_mle}.
+In this technique, the objective is to find the values of the parameters that maximize the probability of observing the actual responses of individuals to the items.
+Each property has the following definition:

-\item $a_{i}$ is the discrimination parameter and consists in how much a specific item $i$ is able to differentiate between highly and poorly skilled respondents.
+\begin{itemize} \item \textit{Discrimination:} consists in how much a specific item $i$ is able to differentiate between highly and poorly skilled respondents.
 It is understood that the higher its value, the more discriminative the item is.
 Ideally, a test should feature a gradual and positive discrimination;

-\item $b_{i}$ is the difficulty parameter and represents how much a specific item $i$ is hard to be responded correctly by respondents.
-So that when the ability of the respondent and the difficulty of the item are equal, the chances of getting it right are 50\%;
+\item \textit{Difficulty:} represents how much a specific item $i$ is hard to be responded correctly by respondents.
+Higher difficulty values represent more difficult items to answer;

-\item $c_{i}$ is the guessing parameter, representing the probability that a respondent gets a specific item $i$ right randomly.
+\item \textit{Guessing:} representing the probability that a respondent gets a specific item $i$ right randomly.
 It can also be understood as the probability that a respondent with low ability will get the item right.
 It is also the smallest possible chance that an item will be correct regardless of the estimated ability of the respondent.

 \end{itemize}